Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-checklist.md

 in your PR/issue notes so reviewers can see the evidence.

-- [x] Sync `.env` and `.env.local` with `.env.example` (`npm run sync-env`) to ensure new environment keys are captured locally. _Ran on this branch;
-      both files were created and populated from the template._
+- [x] Sync `.env` and `.env.local` with `.env.example` (`npm run sync-env`) to ensure new environment keys are captured locally. _Ran on 2025-09-27; both files already contained the expected keys so no changes were needed._
-- [x] Run the repository test suite (`npm run test`) so Deno and Next.js smoke tests cover the latest changes. _All 51 checks passed, matching the CI suite._
+- [ ] Run the repository test suite (`npm run test`) so Deno and Next.js smoke tests cover the latest changes. _Blocked: the suite aborts with syntax errors from placeholder `await Promise.resolve();` statements in multiple Supabase function modules (for example `supabase/functions/_shared/config.ts:196` and `supabase/functions/telegram-bot/index.ts:229`), causing 18 tests to fail immediately._
 - [ ] Execute the fix-and-check script (`bash scripts/fix_and_check.sh`) to
-      apply formatting and rerun Deno format/lint/type checks. _Attempt on this branch surfaced pre-existing Deno lint violations (for example unused variables in `scripts/predeploy.js` and bare `https:` imports in the Drizzle tooling) that require follow-up patches before the script can succeed._
+      apply formatting and rerun Deno format/lint/type checks. _Not attempted in this run because the failing test suite must be addressed first; the underlying syntax issue will also surface during the lint phase._
-- [x] Run the aggregated verification suite (`npm run verify`) for the bundled static, runtime, and integration safety checks. _Ran successfully via the `verify_all.sh` harness; the generated report is available at `.out/verify_report.md` for review._
+- [ ] Run the aggregated verification suite (`npm run verify`) for the bundled static, runtime, and integration safety checks. _Pending a green repository test suite so the verification harness can complete._
-- [x] Audit Supabase Edge function hosts
+- [ ] Audit Supabase Edge function hosts
-      (`deno run -A scripts/audit-edge-hosts.ts`) to detect environment drift between deployments. _Script executed successfully with no mismatched hosts detected._
+      (`deno run -A scripts/audit-edge-hosts.ts`) to detect environment drift between deployments. _Not executed in this attempt; schedule after the blocking test failures are resolved._
-- [x] Check linkage across environment variables and outbound URLs (`deno run -A scripts/check-linkage.ts`) before promoting builds. _Script ran with warnings only for missing local secrets (e.g., `TELEGRAM_BOT_TOKEN`)._
+- [ ] Check linkage across environment variables and outbound URLs (`deno run -A scripts/check-linkage.ts`) before promoting builds. _Not yet run in this session because automation halted at the failing test step._
 - [ ] Verify the Telegram webhook configuration
-      (`deno run -A scripts/check-webhook.ts`) so bot traffic hits the expected endpoint. _Still blocked—the script exits immediately without a `TELEGRAM_BOT_TOKEN` secret in the environment._
+      (`deno run -A scripts/check-webhook.ts`) so bot traffic hits the expected endpoint. _Requires rerunning the checklist after test and lint blockers are fixed._
 - [ ] _Optional:_ Run the mini app smoke test
-      (`deno run -A scripts/smoke-miniapp.ts`) to mirror the go-live walkthrough end-to-end. _Requires `FUNCTIONS_BASE` to target a deployed Supabase Edge host; not available in this environment._
+      (`deno run -A scripts/smoke-miniapp.ts`) to mirror the go-live walkthrough end-to-end. _Still pending; hold until the required tasks above succeed._

+### Latest automation run (2025-09-27)

+- Command: `npm run checklists -- --checklist dynamic-capital`
+- Outcome: Halted at task **repo-test** because `npm run test` surfaced syntax errors tied to placeholder `await Promise.resolve();` lines injected to bypass `require-await` linting in Supabase function handlers.
+Representative
+  failures:
+  - `supabase/functions/_shared/config.ts:196`
+  - `supabase/functions/telegram-bot/index.ts:229`
+  - `supabase/functions/_shared/jwt.ts:14`
+- Next steps: Remove the placeholder `await Promise.resolve();` statements (or replace them with real async work) so the modules parse correctly, then rerun the checklist to progress through linting, verification, and Supabase health checks.

 ## Setup Follow-Ups